Alma Speed Fox: NAACP

 Fox joined the Pittsburgh chapter of the NAACP during the 1950s.
 She was involved in the majority of the marches organized by the association and the protests against the Duquesne Light Company.
 She was the executive director of the Pittsburgh chapter from 1966 to 1971 and was a member of the national board.
 She worked with other members of the NAACP to found Freedom Unlimited in 1968 and served as the non-profit's executive vice president.
 She was a participant in every march from the Freedom Corner during the 1950s and 60s, and she participated in her first march at the age of 16.

 On April 7, 1968, during the riots following the assassination of Martin Luther King Jr., she organized the permits and notified authorities of a planned peaceful march on the National Day of Mourning from the Freedom Corner to Point State Park.
 She negotiated with the police to allow the march to continue, despite the riots, and led 3,500 marchers downtown.
 They encountered police in riot gear blocking Centre Avenue and Fox ducked under the legs of an officer to continue the march and was arrested.
 Her release was negotiated by Byrd Brown, president of the Pittsburgh chapter of the NAACP, and David Craig, public safety director, although she refused to leave the police car until the march was allowed to continue.
-Their son, Carl, was one of the National Guardsmen who patrolled the street later that night.
+Their son, Carl, was one of the National Guardsmen who patrolled the streets later that night.